Jalajshri/Jalajshri/README.md

 - 👋 Hi, I’m Jalaj Shrivastava
-- 👀 I’m interested in Data Science and Analytics.
-- 🌱 I’m currently learning Python and starting to learn the basics for Data science and Analytics.
 - (I also produce music hehe...)
 - 📫 How to reach me - gmail -> jalaj179@gmail.com.